lexibank/tlopo/out/vol3/chapter5.md

 For naming purposes, Barringtonia species in NW Island Melanesia fall into two groups:

-- • those with edible nuts: B. novae-hiberniae, B. procera and B. edulis (ch.11, [§2.3](#s-2-3)); and
+- those with edible nuts: B. novae-hiberniae, B. procera and B. edulis (ch.11, §2.3); and

-- • those with inedible nuts, of which just one species, B. asiatica, has a reconstructable name and is the subject of this section.
+- those with inedible nuts, of which just one species, B. asiatica, has a reconstructable name and is the subject of this section.

 Two other species with inedible nuts, B. racemosa and B. niedenzuana, resemble B. edulis in appearance.
-16 The Patpatar and Tolai names for B. racemosa are respectively paua-paua and pao-pao, reduplicated forms of Patpatar paua and Tolai pao 'B. edulis' ([Peekel 1984](../references.md#source-Peekel1984): 397-399), the reduplication expressing the inferiority of B. racemosa (ch.2, [§7.2](#s-7-2)).
+16 The Patpatar and Tolai names for B. racemosa are respectively paua-paua and pao-pao, reduplicated forms of Patpatar paua and Tolai pao 'B. edulis' ([Peekel 1984](../references.md#source-Peekel1984): 397-399), the reduplication expressing the inferiority of B. racemosa (ch.2, §7.2).

 B. asiatica is a large beach tree, 10--20 m high, which is able to grow with its roots in salt water at times.
 It has large white and pink flowers which open at night and close in the morning, and ten-centimetre square fruits that float in the sea and sprout when they reach the shore.
 Fishermen use them as buoys or fishing floats.
 The seeds contain a poison.
 In New Ireland they are grated and thrown into the water to stun fish in pools on the reef.
-At Marovo they are some- times used to kill dogs, but they also serve as medication for ringworm, scabies and other skin diseases ([French-Wright 1983](../references.md#source-FrenchWright1983): 157, Peekel1984: 397, [Hviding 2005](../references.md#source-Hviding2005): 139) Two terms are reconstructable, POc &ast;putun, which is re- flected all over Oceania except in parts of Vanuatu, where it is replaced by PNCV &ast;vuabu, 17 and in the Chuukic languages of Micronesia, where it is replaced by a reflex of POc &ast;kuluR 'breadfruit, Artocarpus altilis' (Ch.9, [§4](#s-4)).
+At Marovo they are some- times used to kill dogs, but they also serve as medication for ringworm, scabies and other skin diseases ([French-Wright 1983](../references.md#source-FrenchWright1983): 157, Peekel1984: 397, [Hviding 2005](../references.md#source-Hviding2005): 139)

+Two terms are reconstructable, POc &ast;putun, which is reflected all over Oceania except in parts of Vanuatu, where it is replaced by PNCV &ast;vuabu,[^17] and in the Chuukic languages of Micronesia, where it is replaced by a reflex of POc &ast;kuluR 'breadfruit, Artocarpus altilis' (Ch.9, §4).

 Figure 5.8 Barringtonia asiatica.